RAGE-toolkit/RAGE-workshop-2024/day3/command_line/basic_command_line.md

 ## 2.2 2.2: `ls` (List)

-The next thing we might want to do is to have a look at what files and directories are in our home directory.
+The next thing we might want to do is to have a look at what files and directories are in your home directory.
 We can do this using the `ls` command, which lists the contents of the current working directory (i.e where the user currently is).
+You should see something like below (maybe different files)

 ``` bash
 jovyan:~$ ls